dentarg/auth0-blog/_posts/2017-04-10-vuejs2-authentication-tutorial.markdown

 ### Secure The Node API

-We need to secure the API so that the celebrity endpoint will only be accessible to authenticated users.
+We need to secure the API so that the private battles endpoint will only be accessible to authenticated users.
 We can secure it easily with Auth0.

 Open up your `server.js` file and replace the `AUTH0_CLIENT_ID` and `AUTH0_CLIENT_SECRET` variables with your `client id` and `client secret` respectively.
-Then add the `authCheck` middleware to the celebrity endpoint like so:
+Then add the `authCheck` middleware to the private battles endpoint like so:

 ```js